jmcnally17/bank-tech-test/README.md

 account.withdraw(amount, date);
 ```

-The deposit and withdraw functions increase and decrease the balance of the account respectively and are added into the history of the transaction log.
+`deposit` and `withdraw` increase and decrease the balance of the account respectively and call `addTransaction` from `TransactionLog` to add the transaction to `this.history`.
 These functions both have the following requirements for their arguments passed:

 * amount:
   * must be a number